 Your existing PDP

-credits will be converted
+credits have been converted

 to PDP hours

-like Legal Update, won’t count
+like Legal Update, doesn’t count

 toward your PDP hours

-The PDP will still
+The PDP is still

-align with your 2-year
+aligned with your 2-year

 Self-directed professional development is learning that has not been accredited by boards or BCREA but enhances your professional practice.
 It allows you to be recognized for learning that meets your individual needs.